When water is chalky and murky, seems to have a thin film, and smells like chlorine, it is time to use a water softener.

 What We Liked:

-- Combining a softener, carbon filter, and reverse osmosis system will eliminate any type of contaminant from the water.
+- Combining a softener, carbon filter, and reverse osmosis system will eliminate any contaminant type from the water.

 - We found the system to work fast for an extensive plumbing system despite its intricate design and operation.